EMT vs. Paramedic: What’s the Difference?

 Written by Coursera Staff • Updated on

 EMTs and paramedics both save lives, but what they’re qualified to do and their role during an emergency aren’t the same.
-Read on to find out how these important roles differ and how you can join them.
+Find out how these important roles differ and how you can join them.

 Watching them arrive on the scene of an emergency, EMTs and paramedics can appear to perform many of the same duties: both provide life-saving care, transport patients in ambulances, and keep their cool under difficult circumstances.
-Yet, there is a meaningful difference between EMTs and paramedics.
-If you’re considering a career in emergency medical services but aren’t sure what the difference is between an EMT and a paramedic, then this is the article for you.
-Here, you’ll learn how EMTs and paramedics differ from one another, their overall job outlook, and what you need to do to become each one.
+Yet, the difference between EMTs and paramedics is a meaningful one.
+If you’re considering a career in emergency medical services but aren’t sure how an EMT and a paramedic differ, then this is the article for you.
+Learn how EMTs and paramedics differ from one another, explore their overall job outlook, and discover the training you need for each job.

 Emergency medical technicians (EMTs) provide life-saving care to patients at the scene of an emergency and during transportation in an ambulance en route to a hospital.
-EMTs are qualified to assess critical illnesses and injuries, provide first aid treatment, and perform basic life-saving health care.
+EMTs earn qualifications allowing them to assess critical illnesses and injuries, provide first aid treatment, and perform basic life-saving health care.

-Paramedics are more highly trained EMTs capable of more advanced medical procedures, such as providing oral and intravenous medication, monitoring electrocardiograms (EKG), and performing tracheotomies.
+Paramedics are highly trained EMTs capable of more advanced medical procedures, such as administering oral and intravenous medication, monitoring electrocardiograms (EKG), and performing tracheotomies.
 Paramedics provide care to patients as they enter hospitals and emergency rooms from ambulances.

 What is EMS?

-Emergency Medical Services (EMS), is the system of medical first-responders who provide patient care during critical health emergencies, such as strokes, auto collisions, and cardiac arrests.
-EMS professionals are employed by private hospitals and fire departments and are dispatched by 911 operators who direct them to medical emergency sites where they provide life-saving care and transport patients to medical facilities.
+Emergency Medical Services (EMS) is the system of medical first responders who provide patient care during critical health emergencies, such as strokes, auto collisions, and cardiac arrests.
+Private hospitals and fire departments typically employ EMS professionals, while 911 operators dispatch and direct them to medical emergency sites where they provide life-saving care and transport patients to medical facilities.

 Placeholder

-According to the US Bureau of Labor Statistics (BLS), the number of EMTs and paramedics is expected to grow by 11 percent between 2020 and 2030, leading to 20,700 new job openings each year [1].
-As of May 2021, the BLS notes the combined median salary for both EMTs and paramedics was $36,930 per year [2].
+The US Bureau of Labor Statistics (BLS) projects the number of EMTs and paramedics will grow by 6 percent between 2023 and 2033, leading to 19,200 new job openings each year [1].
+As of May 2023, the BLS notes the combined median salary for both EMTs and paramedics was $44,780 per year [2].
 The exact salary that you can expect to make as an EMT or paramedic, however, will likely be dependent on your work experience, education level, geographic location, and the local job market.
 Typically, paramedics can expect to earn more than EMTs due to their additional training and experience.

 Should you be an EMT or a paramedic?